 I moved to Dallas from Moscow in 2013, where I lived while conducting archival research for my doctoral dissertation in Russian history.
 When I’m not engaged in writing my dissertation, I enjoy yoga, embroidery, and architectural tours of Dallas.

-UniversityOF NORTH CAROLINA CHAPEL HILL - PhD, History
+Graduate Degree: UniversityOF NORTH CAROLINA CHAPEL HILL - PHD, History

 What is your teaching philosophy?